-As discussed in \Cref{sec:algo-detail-grpo-norm}, normalizing the loss by trajectory length aims to reduce bias when episodes vary in length. \Cref{fig:abl-norm} reports results on LIBERO-Goal, where the x-axis denotes the number of training epochs and the y-axis the success rate.
-The results show that incorporating trajectory length normalization (``w/ Norm'') can lead to substantially higher performance compared with the unnormalized setting (``w/o Norm'').

-\paragraph{Valid action mask in GRPO.} We also study the effect of valid action masking, introduced in \Cref{sec:algo-detail-grpo-mask}.
-Since the optimization objective is defined with respect to ``success\_once'', excluding actions after reaching the success state improves sample efficiency and avoids redundant updates.
-Moreover, applying the valid action mask naturally results in shorter trajectories, which further benefits trajectory length normalization. \Cref{fig:abl-mask} shows results on LIBERO-Goal.
-Comparing the ``w/o Mask, w/o Norm'' and ``w/ Mask, w/o Norm'' curves, the setting with a valid action mask achieves consistently better performance.
-The ``w/ Mask, w/ Norm'' curve demonstrates that combining the mask with trajectory length normalization provides an additional improvement.

-However, the effect of these techniques is task-dependent.
-In the ManiSkill setting, we do not observe clear benefits from either valid action masking or trajectory length normalization.
-As shown in \Cref{fig:abl-mask-mani}, the performance of the ``w/ Mask, w/ Norm'' configuration is comparable to that of the ``w/o Mask, w/o Norm'' baseline, suggesting that the effectiveness of these strategies may vary across environments.

-\paragraph{Success rate filtering can improve training stability in some settings of GRPO.} As discussed in \Cref{sec:filter}, we implement a success rate filter for GRPO that discards groups in which all trajectories have identical cumulative rewards.
+\paragraph{Success rate filtering} As shown in \Cref{fig:filter}, we implement a success rate filter for GRPO that discards groups in which all trajectories have identical cumulative rewards.
 This mechanism can improve the stability of GRPO training.
-For instance, in the OpenVLA ManiSkill setting, \Cref{fig:filter-openvla} shows that training without the filter (``w/o Filter'') exhibits a clear collapse around step 400, whereas enabling the filter (``w/ Filter'') largely alleviates this issue.
-However, the benefit of the filter is not universal: in the OpenVLA-OFT ManiSkill setting (\Cref{fig:filter-oft-mani}) and the OpenVLA-OFT LIBERO-Goal setting (\Cref{fig:filter-oft-goal}), its effectiveness is much less pronounced.
+For instance, in the OpenVLA ManiSkill setting, training without the filter (``w/o Filter'') exhibits a clear collapse around step 400, whereas enabling the filter (``w/ Filter'') largely alleviates this issue.
+However, the benefit of the filter is not universal: in the OpenVLA-OFT ManiSkill setting and the OpenVLA-OFT LIBERO-Goal setting, its effectiveness is much less pronounced.